devlikeapro/waha/docs/site/content/en/docs/how-to/send-messages/index.md

 It is always necessary to inform the list of `contacts` that will have access to the posted status!

+👉 You must include your own id in the `contacts` list, so it'll be shown on the phone as well.
+You can get your id by using `GET /api/sessions/{session}/me`

 #### Send text status
 `POST /api/{session}/status/text`